GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gatographql/docs/modules/api-hierarchy/en.md

 For persisted queries, it will also inherit:

 - Its GraphQL query
-- The query variables, but these can also be independently overriden
+- The query variables, but these can also be independently overridden

 The child custom endpoint and persisted query will include, within their endpoint, the full path of its ancestor endpoint(s), such as `/graphql-query/posts/mobile-app/`.